adamovanja/anomaly_microbiome_data_processing/README.md

 # anomaly_microbiome_data_processing
+This repos processes the microbial feature tables as needed for the anomaly detection usecase.

 ## Setup
 To fetch and preprocess the metadata and sequences of the cohort, we suggest you set up a conda environment as follows: